m-sabonkudi/Multi-Vendor-Ethereum-Marketplace/README.md

 Activate the just-created virtual environment: `venv\Scripts\activate` (windows) or `source venv/bin/activate` (mac)

 Install required python libraries: `pip install -r requirements.txt` (windows) or `pip3 install -r requirements.txt` (mac)

+- Go to https://www.alchemy.com/ and log in/sign up.
+- Once logged in, access your Alchemy Dashboard. -> Click on the “Apps” tab. -> Click the “Create new app” button.
+- Fill in the app details. -> Enter your desired app name. -> Choose "Marketplace" under use case.
+- Choose chains -> search for or find "Ethereum", then click on it and hit "Next"
+- Click "Create App"
+- By the top right, you'll see "API Key", then copy it.

+Create `.env` file and paste in the following (replace with the value with your actual info):
+`ALCHEMY_API_KEY=PASTE_YOUR_API_KEY
+MAIL_USERNAME=youremail@gmail.com
+MAIL_PASSWORD=EMAIL_APP_PASSWORD
+SECRET_KEY=8BYkEfBA6O6zWlSihBXox7C0sKR6b`

 ---
 ### Set up React